dev-welli/heroku-checklist/README.md

 ## Heroku setup

-- [ ] You have a Heroku account.
+- [ ] You have a Heroku account..
-- [ ] You have Heroku Toolbelt installed.
+- [ ] You have Heroku Toolbelt installed..
 - [ ] You can login to Heroku on your command line with `heroku login`.